10 Snake Headlines From 2012

 9 Infamous anaconda incident

 The disturbing video inspired a feverish debate.
-Some argued that it was really a capybaro.
+Some argued that it was really a capybara.
 Biologists denied this, as its legs and colour were completely wrong.
-Brainiacs whipped out their history books and pointed to the all time prey size record: a 135 pound impala eaten by an African rock python in 1955.
-The warring arguments showed no sign of dying down; others just planned to run for their lives.
+Brainiacs whipped out their history books and pointed to the all-time size record for a snake prey: a 135 pound impala eaten by an African rock python in 1955.
+The warring arguments showed no sign of dying down, while others just planned to run far away.

 10 Dog shields woman